STANFORD UNIVERSITY MEDICAL CENTER - CENTER FOR CLINICAL SCIENCES RESEARCH

 Partnering For Spatial Flexibility

-The Center for Clinic Sciences and Research was a collaborative project which focused on solutions for maximum spatial flexibility to meet individual researcher's needs.
+The Center for Clinical Research was a collaborative project which focused on solutions for maximum spatial flexibility to meet individual researcher's needs.
 FCA was the Prime Architect and Foster & Partners was the Design Architect for a generically planned laboratory building for Stanford University School of Medicine.

 The 4-story building consists of two identical laboratory wings separated by an interior courtyard.
 The richly landscaped courtyard is opened at both ends and to the sky to allow maximum daylight to enter into the building and is designed to encourage interaction among researcher.
 The typical laboratory floor is divided by three distinct zones: lab benches, shared equipment/support zone, and offices zone.